 The overpayment notice itself cannot be appealed.
 The collection of the overpayment is suspended only if the claimant files an appeal of the decision that caused the overpayment.
 Upon receipt of a timely appeal, the Appeals Section will schedule a hearing and at that time the collection of the overpayment is suspended until the hearing takes place and a decision is written.
 If the hearing is dismissed due to the appealing party’s failure to participate, the overpayment collection process resumes.

 You will receive monthly billing notices and other collection letters regarding the amount owed.
 Should you become eligible for future UI benefits, 100% of each weekly benefit payment may be applied to the overpayment balance until it is paid in full.
-You may receive notice of a pending civil action by the Attorney General’s Office and/or your Indiana state income tax refunds and lottery winnings may be withheld and applied to the overpayment.
+You may receive notice of a pending civil action by the Attorney General’s Office and/or your Indiana state and/or federal income tax refunds and lottery winnings may be withheld and applied to the overpayment.
 DWD may also forward delinquent accounts to a legal collection agent authorized to apply levies, wage garnishments, etc.

 Payments on your overpayment balance can be made in person at the Department of Workforce Development’s Administrative Office at 10 North Senate Avenue in Indianapolis, online at payingov.com/dwd or by U.S. Mail.
 The Administrative Office will accept payments in the form of a check, money order or exact cash.
 The Administrative Office is currently unable to accept payments by credit card, debit card, or fund transfers.
 WorkOne offices will not accept payments; however, they will provide a self-addressed, pre-paid envelope for you to mail your payment directly to the Administrative Office in Indianapolis.
 It is not recommended that you send cash through the U.S. Mail.

 Address the envelope as follows:

 Indiana Workforce Development